lilkrohn/COM-S-227/README.md

 # COM-S-227
-All of my project from Computer Science 227: Introduction to Object-Oriented Programming (Java) at Iowa State University.
+All of my projects from Computer Science 227: Introduction to Object-Oriented Programming (Java) at Iowa State University.